10 design tips to make your emails clickable

 Adding the logo of the brand, using the brand’s color palette, and incorporating brand-aligned copy to your marketing emails are all effective ways to inspire clicks and action.
 Yet, to create truly branded emails, more substantial efforts are needed.

 - Place the logo prominently.
-The perfect place for your brand logo is above the fold – but don’t forget the footer.
+The perfect place for your brand logo is above the fold - but don’t forget the footer.
 Ensure your logo is there next to all your social media buttons.
+To create a logo that resonates with your audience, consider elements that encapsulate your brand's identity and values, ensuring it becomes instantly recognizable and memorable.

 - Follow a consistent design.
 Your image sizes, fonts, colors, borders, size and design of your button, and every other feature must follow a consistent style.